timy90022/One-Shot-Object-Detection/README.md

                    --cuda --g $SPLIT --seen $SEEN
 ```

-Above, BATCH_SIZE and WORKER_NUMBER can be set adaptively according to your GPU memory size. **On NVIDIA V100 GPUs with 32G memory, it can be up to 16 batch size**.
+Above, BATCH_SIZE and WORKER_NUMBER can be set adaptively according to your GPU memory size. **On NVIDIA V100 GPUs with 32G memory, it can be up to batch size 16**.

 If you have multiple (say 8) V100 GPUs, then just use them all!
-Try:
+Try

 ```bash
 python trainval_net.py --dataset coco --net res50 \